josefsbreakfast/Polaris-Protocol/Polaris_Dormant/emotional_territories/dormant_heart/🐾 emotional_fuss_log_2025_08_04.md

 How can we be tethered and strung to so many -

-Yet not one of is weeps when they cry?
+Yet not one of us weeps when they cry?